Monday’s ‘Bold And The Beautiful’ Spoilers: Flo Sacrifices Wyatt

 Wyatt is struggling with his conscience now that he knows that Sally Spectra (Courtney Hope) is dying.
 Katie Logan (Heather Tom) recently broke the news to him, and he was devastated to learn that she only had one month left to live.

 Katie also warned Wyatt not to let Sally know that she betrayed her trust.
-Wyatt didn’t understand why Sally didn’t want to tell him the news.
+Wyatt didn’t understand why Sally didn’t want to let him know the news.
 After all, she needed all the support that she could get.
 But Katie explained that this was one of the final things that Sally could control.
 She didn’t want to burden Wyatt with the news that she was dying.
 Additionally, the last thing that Sally wanted was for Wyatt to feel sorry for her or to make decisions out of pity.

 Wyatt was stricken by Sally’s terminal diagnosis and made his way to her office.
 He told the redhead that he would always be her friend and that she could count on his support.
 He then went home and told Flo the news.
-The blonde then turned the tables on Wyatt and told him that they both knew what he needed to do.
+The blonde turned the tables on Wyatt and told him that they both knew what he needed to do.

 RT if you agree with Katie. ???? #BoldandBeautiful pic.twitter.com/rMBzyMrog7